Research background: Which bariatric surgery is most effective for treating severe obesity in teens?

-Between eight and nine percent of America's teens are severely obese.
+Between 8 and 9% of America's teens are severely obese.
 Multiple health complications are associated with severe obesity, which is defined as a body mass index (BMI) ≥35 kg/m2 or BMI ≥120% of the 95th percentile for age and sex.

 Evidence shows that lifestyle interventions are ineffective for reversing severe obesity, and adolescents have limited weight loss medication options.
 Adolescent bariatric surgery case volumes are therefore on the rise as more teens seek weight loss surgery as an effective and available treatment option.

 Studies have shown short- and long-term effectiveness for adolescents who undergo Roux-en-Y gastric bypass (RYGB) surgery for weight loss, but there are fewer studies on the effectiveness of sleeve gastrectomy (SG) and adjustable gastric banding (AGB) in adolescents.

 Thomas Inge, MD, Associate Surgeon-in-Chief, Director of Pediatric Surgery, and Director of Adolescent Bariatric Surgery in the Bariatric Surgery Center at Children's Hospital Colorado, was the lead author of the PCORnet Bariatric Study (PBS).
 The study, which included several other institutions around the country, sought to compare weight loss after RYGB, SG and AGB surgeries.
 It is largest study of adolescents undergoing bariatric surgery to date.

 The study used the National Patient Centered Clinical Research Network (PCORnet) to aggregate and analyze data from electronic health records of patients 12 to 19 years old from 11 Clinical Data Research Networks, which represents up to 56 participating healthcare systems.
 There were 544 adolescents who met the eligibility criteria.
 The primary outcome of the study was to determine BMI measurements one, three and five years after surgery.